 Jon Beason

-Beason is the most intriguing name on this list, having put in eight seasons with the Carolina Panthers before being traded to the New York Giants last season for only a seventh round pick.
-He tallied 93 tackles in the final three quarters of the season for the Giants, good enough to finish second on the team, just five behind Antrel Rolle.
-The 2007 first-round draft choice suffered through injury-plagued seasons in 2011 and 2012 but was one of the best linebackers in football when healthy.
+Beason is the most intriguing name on this list.
+He put in eight seasons with the Carolina Panthers before being traded to the New York Giants last season.
+He tallied 93 tackles in the final three quarters of the season for the Giants.
+That was good enough to finish second on the team, just five behind Antrel Rolle.
+The 2007 first-round draft choice suffered through injury-plagued seasons in 2011 and 2012.
+He was one of the best linebackers in football when healthy.
 He could be one of the best value signings in this free agent class.

 Joe Mays

 Mays received interest from the Redskins when he was cut by the Denver Broncos last season.
-Washington brought him in for a tryout during training camp but he opted to sign with the Houston Texans instead, posting 67 tackles, one sack and three passes defended in 2013.
+Washington brought him in for a tryout during training camp.
+He opted to sign with the Houston Texans instead, posting 67 tackles, one sack and three passes defended in 2013.
 Entering his sixth season, Mays would contribute primarily on special teams.

-1 thought on “Redskins Preparing for Free Agency
+1 thought on “Redskins Preparing for 2014 Free Agency”

 Comments are closed.